-You are here because you are wondering about putting effort in your relationship.
-And, that is really good.
-We are living in times when people are struggling to figure out ‘effort in a relationship meaning’ and ‘on the rocks’ is no longer just a phrase you say to your bartender.
+You are here because you want to learn all about the process of putting effort in your relationship.
+And that’s great.
+We are living in a time when people are struggling to figure out ‘effort in a relationship meaning’ and ‘on the rocks’ is no longer just a phrase you say to your bartender.
 It is a milestone of modern relationships.

 And what does relationship effort look like?
 Let’s find out, with the help of emotional wellness and mindfulness coach Pooja Priyamvada (certified in Psychological and Mental Health First Aid from Johns Hopkins Bloomberg School of Public Health and the University of Sydney).
 She specializes in counseling for extramarital affairs, breakups, separation, grief, and loss, to name a few.

 When you start dating, an intoxicating infatuation takes over.
 There is no dearth of research on how the early stages of a relationship literally ‘expand’ you.
 You become a new person, imbibing new ideas about the world.
 You even discover hidden gems on Spotify and addictive shows on Netflix (thanks to your partner!).
 But before you know it, the infatuation can turn into irritation.
 And why does this happen?
 Because you stopped putting work in your relationship.

 This effort is about intimacy and involvement in all planes and dimensions of each other’s lives.
 While you can learn how to navigate a rough patch in your relationship, majorly, it is about paying attention to your partner.
 Here are some examples of little efforts: